 - The OpenVario IS NOT A TOUCH SCREEN.
 AVOID TOUCHING THE SCREEN.
-Clean with water only (like a canopy) - There is a separate and comprehensive manual about the DDSC OpenVario on the DDSC website - There are many YouTube videos and other info on the web - https://www.youtube.com/watch?v=qppuKiylH_Y&list=PLPHdOV0Gq_NSyApS- LwkfvtNwopDW68Lf&index=3 - the controls in the video are slightly different to ours.
-We use the superior control column system but the functionality is transferable - 'X' Esc - LSC - 'M' 'Fn'
+If required, clean with water only (like a canopy) - There is a separate and comprehensive manual about the DDSC OpenVario on the DDSC website - The control column system has

-Menu
+- Esc Menu